surajthedeveloper/KubernetesDocument/Page2.md

 -   Kubelet takes a set of PodSpecs that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy.

 ## kube-proxy or Networking component
+-   kube-proxy is reponsible for forwarding the request from services pod
 -   A network agent which runs on each node responsible for maintaining network configuration and rules
 -   Core networking components in Kubernetes
 -   Exposes services to the out-side world